Sweethearts (2024 film): Plot

 Ben and Jamie are college freshmen and best friends since eighth grade.
 They are both in long-distance relationships with their high school sweethearts.
 Ben's girlfriend Claire is controlling, and Jamie pushes him to set boundaries.
 Jamie is bored of her boyfriend, Simon, and struggles to develop friendships due to childhood bullying.
-Ben pushes Jamie let her guard down and make friends.
+Ben pushes Jamie to let her guard down and make friends.
 Unbeknownst to Jamie, Ben is planning to study abroad in Copenhagen next semester.
 He is afraid to tell her because he does not want her to feel abandoned.

 At their first college party, Ben rebuffs the sexual advances of a drunken woman while Jamie sneaks into a bedroom to sext with Simon.
 Jamie is forced to leave her clothes in the room when two partygoers enter to have sex.
 Ben attempts to sneak into the room to retrieve Jamie's clothes but is caught.
 They are ejected from the party.
 Their friend Palmer reveals he is returning to their hometown in Ohio and will be hosting a coming out party the night before Thanksgiving.
 Ben and Jamie decide they are going to end their relationships that night.

 When Ben's roommate takes his car without permission, the duo's trip is delayed and they are forced to take the bus.
 Later at Palmer's, Claire and Simon drink an entire bottle of absinthe and drunkenly leave.
 With help from Reese, a local school football coach, Claire and Simon are safely returned.
 Palmer, realizing Reese is also gay, confides in him.
 Reese brings Palmer to a bowling alley and introduces his bowling team consisting of all gay men.
 Palmer finds newfound comfort and confidence.